What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/fyangneil/pavement-crack-detection}{GAPs384} \cite{CRACK500} contains 384 crack distress images selected from the \href{https://www.tu-ilmenau.de/neurob/data-sets-code/german-asphalt-pavement-distress-dataset-gaps}{German Asphalt Pavement Distress dataset }\cite{GAPs}, with pixel-wise annotation for cracks.
-A cropped version containing 509 images is also proposed to mitigate the computational resources required by the original size (1920×1080).
-It is created by dividing each original image into six separate regions and retaining only those parts with more than 1000 pixels of cracks.
-Although the reported size for cropped images is 640×540 pixels, analysis reveals that 228 images actually have a different resolution of 540×440 pixels.
-Fig.~\ref{fig:road_damage_datasets_comparison} illustrates the subtle cracking damage contained in GAPs384.
+\paragraph{\textbf{GAPs384:}} Selecting from \href{https://www.tu-ilmenau.de/neurob/data-sets-code/german-asphalt-pavement-distress-dataset-gaps}{German Asphalt Pavement Distress (GAPs) dataset} \cite{GAPs}, GAPs384 \cite{CRACK500} \href{https://github.com/fyangneil/pavement-crack-detection}{contains 384 crack distress images} with pixel-wise annotations.
+A sample image of subtle cracking damage is shown in Fig.~\ref{fig:road_damage_datasets_comparison}.
+A cropped version with 509 images is proposed to reduce the computational cost required by the original 1920×1080 size, dividing each image into six regions and retaining only those with more than 1000 crack pixels.
+Although the cropped resolution is reported as 640×540, our analysis indicates that 228 images actually have a resolution of 540×440.